jparep/ma321/README.md

 # remove and Add new remote
 $git remote remove origin
 # add remote origin to your local
 $git remote add origin git@jparep:jparep/ma321.git
+# OR (jparep afet @ is configured as alias in config file)
+$git remote set-url origin git@jparep:jparep/ma321.git

 ## GIT PUSH ISSUE
 # push to github with url for one time only